-This is a happy time: having approved the audiobook edition of The Music of Us.
-It is a sad time too, marking the end of my work with a gifted artist, at least for now.
+Approving the audiobook edition of The Music of Us was a happy time and a sad one too, marking the end of my work with a gifted artist, at least for now.

 Having worked with several talented voice artists over the last few years I pride myself on having an ear for expression, but even with that there are surprises: enter Don Warrick.